k-thang/SQL-Project/cleaning_data.md

 SET name = LTRIM(name);
 ```
 **Addressing Time Columns** <br>
 The attribute `visit_starttime` in the analytics table was displayed in epoch time which is a recognized format.
 However, `time.all_sessions` displays a more ambiguous format.
-Until more information is provided, I would make the assumption that all_session.time is either incorrect or incomplete.
+Until more information is provided, I would make the assumption that `all_sessions.time` is either incorrect or incomplete.

 Therefore, I deleted `all_sessions.time` and will only reference `analytics.visit_starttime` to reduce redundancy in the database.
 The query to delete the aforementioned attribute is as follows:
 ```SQL